Frýdštejn: History

 The first written mention of Frýdštejn is from 1385.

+Demographics

+Transport

+The I/10 road (part of the European route E65) from Turnov to the Czech-Polish border in Harrachov passes through the southern part of the municipality.

 Sights

 Frýdštejn is known for the ruins of the Frýdštejn Castle.
 Existence of this rock castle was first documented in 1385.
 It was abandoned in the second half of the 16th century.

 Drábovna is a small sandstone rock town with remains of a medieval castle and an archaeological site.

-On the Kopanina Hill there is an eponymous observation tower.
+On the Kopanina Hill there is the eponymous observation tower.
 It is a 18 m high brick tower, built in 1894.